 It’s a great time to sell a business.
 The U.S. economy is in a good place having recovered from the 'Great Recession' of 2008 and we are seeing an increase in demand for small-to-medium sized businesses.
-It is certainly a seller’s market as buyers outnumber sellers by about 10 or 15-to-1¹.
-Having high demand for your business is great but there are some things that sellers need to take into account prior to listing a business for sale.
+It is certainly a seller’s market as buyers outnumber sellers by about 10 or 15-to-1.
+Having high demand for your business is great, but there are some things that sellers need to take into account prior to listing a business for sale.
+Below we go over the information needed to prepare a business for sale.

 What Information Do You Need?

 For most buyers, financial statements are the foundation of their due diligence process.
 So, make sure you get yours reviewed by a reputable accounting firm to ensure accuracy and clarity.
-This step seems logical and simple, yet in reality, the financial statements of most businesses are a hot mess.
-Here is a list of the information that buyers will want to see:
+This step seems logical and simple, yet in reality, the financial statements of a lot of businesses are unorganized.
+Here is a list of the information that most buyers will want to see:

-Recasting (or add-backs) is the accepted accounting principle of going through each expense and determining exactly what items (fully or partially) could be considered either: a one-time expense that the future owner will not incur or; an expense that is optional in nature and not a vital, business-related expense.
+Recasting (or add-backs) is the process of reviewing each business expense and determining what items (fully or partially) could be considered either: a one-time expense that the future owner will not incur or; an expense that is optional in nature and not a vital, business-related expense.

 7. Proof of Business Insurance

 Note: There are several methods of calculating valuations - none of which are better or more successful than the other.
-There are also many ways you can attain your valuation range.
-Multiple online tools exist that will give you a fairly accurate range to base your listing price on.
+Multiple online tools exist that will give you a fairly accurate range on which to base your listing price.
 Another option is to go through your accounting firm or hire a valuation specialist to give you their opinion.
-Click here to access Tresle's very own Business Valuation Calculator.
+Click here to access Tresle's Business Valuation Calculator.

 As we mentioned, being prepared for a sale goes far beyond financials.
 Having the company itself organized is another very important step.
 This means reviewing articles of incorporation, licensing agreements, leases, permits, client and vendor contracts, the company’s legal condition, customer disputes, negative reviews, testimonials, among other things.
 Double-check you have all these points available, up-to-date, and in order upon request of the prospective buyer.

-6. Decide how long you'd like to stay onboard
+Decide how long you'd like to stay on board